 These are a must-try.
 Containing a molecule called lovastatin, oyster mushrooms are recognized for their ability to decrease the body’s cholesterol levels.
 This type is particularly valuable for its significant protein by weight as well as immune-supporting abilities.
-These are so notable that research is underway to further understand their ability to guard from HIV.
-However, keep in mind that oyster mushrooms in specific should be cooked above 140 degrees Fahrenheit in order to avoid residual unwanted chemicals.
+These are so notable that research is underway to further understand their ability to guard against HIV.
+However, keep in mind that oyster mushrooms in specific should be cooked above 140 degrees Fahrenheit to avoid residual unwanted chemicals.
 These are perfect in recipes like Oyster Mushroom Po’Boys or some comforting Oyster Mushroom Tom Yum Soup.

-Although all mushrooms are good for you, the Reishi variety is hailed for its adaptogenic properties which provide energy as well as healthy blood pressure assistance.
+Although all mushrooms are good for you, the Reishi variety is hailed for its adaptogenic properties, which provide energy as well as healthy blood pressure assistance.
 In addition, reishi mushrooms are a great source of calcium, magnesium, and potassium.
 These also have been shown to reduce inflammation as well as enhance cognitive functions– who doesn’t want that?
 Integrate them into your meals by venturing beyond entrees and into a sweet treat like this Chocolate Reishi Latte.